China charges Canadians with spying, 18 months after arrest - France 24

 Diplomatic relations between Canada and China have hit rock bottom over the arrests, damaging trade between the countries.

+The arrests of Kovrig and Spavor nine days after Meng was taken into custody have been widely decried as retribution.

+While the eldest daughter of Huawei founder Ren Zhengfei has been out on bail and living in a mansion in Vancouver, the two Canadians remain in China's opaque penal system.

-Monthly consular visits for Kovrig and Spavor had been suspended since the coronavirus outbreak started in China, Canadian Prime Minister Justin Trudeau said in April, amid concerns for their deteriorating health.
+Monthly consular visits for Kovrig and Spavor had been suspended since the coronavirus outbreak started in China, Canadian Prime Minister Justin Trudeau said in April, amid concerns over their well-being.

 However, people familiar with the matter have told AFP the two have endured hours of interrogation and in the first six months of detention were forced to sleep with the lights on.